Jamaica–Mexico relations: Bilateral relations

-Both nations have signed several bilateral agreements such as an Agreement on the Suppression of Visa Requirements for Ordinary Passport Holders (1968); Agreement on Trade (1975); Agreement on Tourism Cooperation (1990); Agreement on Cultural Cooperation (1990); Agreement of Cooperation to Combat Drug Trafficking and Drug Dependency (1990); Agreement on Scientific and Technical Cooperation (1996); Agreement on the Suppression of Visa Requirements for Diplomatic and Official Passport Holders (2007) and an Agreement of Air Transportation (2009).
+Both nations have signed several bilateral agreements such as an Agreement on the Suppression of Visa Requirements for Ordinary Passport Holders (1968); Agreement on Trade (1975); Agreement on Tourism Cooperation (1990); Agreement on Cultural Cooperation (1990); Agreement of Cooperation to Combat Drug Trafficking and Drug Dependency (1990); Agreement on Scientific and Technical Cooperation (1996); Agreement on the Suppression of Visa Requirements for Diplomatic and Official Passport Holders (2007); Agreement of Air Transportation (2009) and an Agreement to Avoid Double Taxation and Prevent Fiscal Evasion in the Matter of Income Taxes and its Protocol (2016).

 Trade

-In 2017, total trade between Jamaica and Mexico amounted to US$178 million.
-In 2015, Mexican companies invested over US$200 million in Jamaica, mostly in the tourism and airports industry.
-In 2016, the Mexican government provided Jamaica with a US$1.8 million grant for a Riverton Road rehabilitation project.
+In 2023, total trade between Jamaica and Mexico amounted to US$106 million.
+Jamaica's main exports to Mexico include: food products, paper and cardboard, electronic integrated circuits, articles and jewelry for parts, and machine tools and parts.
+Mexico's main exports to Jamaica include: home appliances and furniture, food products, motor cars and vehicles, and essential oils for beauty and soap products.
 Mexican multinational companies such as Cemex and Grupo Aeroportuario del Pacífico operate in Jamaica.